 Asbestos exposure occurred in all 50 states.
 Please click any state on our map to find information and a list of the cities and worksites where asbestos exposure is known to have occurred.
 You can also contact us directly and our legal team can help you identify those sites where you may have been exposed to asbestos.

 Because asbestos was so prevalent throughout the 20th Century, countless people were exposed.
-Workers, in particular, whose occupations required them to work with, near, or around asbestos are most at risk of developing asbestos-related health conditions, such as asbestos and mesothelioma.
+Workers, in particular, whose occupations required them to work with, near, or around asbestos are most at risk of developing asbestos-related health conditions, such as asbestosis and mesothelioma.
 This is because asbestos fibers are more easily breathed in and/or ingested when they are disturbed.
 Once ingested or inhaled, those fibers become lodged in the body where they, ultimately, may cause cancer.

 Additionally, asbestos fibers often landed in the hair and on the clothing of employees who worked with or near asbestos.
 They could then be transported back to workers’ homes, putting their families and loved ones at risk of asbestos exposure.